 Before you can start dialysis, you need to set up vascular access.
 At the Astra Vein Treatment Center, Dr. George Bolotin is an Interventional Radiologist who focuses on vascular conditions and procedures in Brooklyn and and Bronx.
 He provides vascular examination and dialysis access management, including AV graft and AV fistula placement.

 Rely on Dr. Bolotin and his staff to safely perform arteriovenous procedures.
 First, he determines the best vascular access for your ESRD treatment by reviewing the condition of your veins.
 If your veins are thin or weak, AV graft placement becomes an ideal alternative to AV fistula creation because nurses need to use needles frequently during dialysis, and weak or thin veins don’t hold up well.

 Recovery from an AV graft placement procedure happens quickly.
 In approximately two weeks, the AV graft is ready for hemodialysis.
 The steps involved in placing an AV graft typically entail:

 Both an AV fistula and AV graft provide access to your veins.
 Either is a lifeline for hemodialysis patients.
 The vascular procedures differ in a few ways, such as:

-Your vascular specialist in Brooklyn helps you understand the difference before making a recommendation.
+Your vascular specialist in Brooklyn and and Bronx helps you understand the difference before making a recommendation.
 There are a number of factors come into play when he’s deciding which graft dialysis access is best for your specific needs.
 He bases his decision for one vascular access over the other after an examination of your veins and arteries.
 An arteriovenous graft dialysis shunt offers the best access for hemodialysis in situations that include: